Background

 And he says, and I'm quoting him extensively.

-In this state, no distinction between self and world exists.
-Hence, no painful tensions in the form of as yet unfulfilled desires of the subject for any object and therefore no conscious experience of drives and frustrations.
 He says, just to summarize this segment, he says, if you are one with the world, you are never frustrated because the world is inside you.
 You don't want for anything.
 You don't lack anything.

 By the way, that was Spinoza's attribute of God.
-He said, God Spinoza said, God cannot want anything because he includes everything.
+He said, Spinoza said, God cannot want anything because he includes everything.
 How can he want anything?
-You can want only something that is outside outside you.
+You can want only something that is outside you.
+And when you fail to obtain it, you're frustrated.

 He continues, Sartinova.

 As the infant develops, it separates itself from its surroundings and begins to experience needs for other things.
 As the infant grows, these needs put pressure on the developing ego to acquire the skills necessary to fulfill these needs.
-And so the ego adopts two object reality.
-All the energy which in infancy was bound to the subject in this way slowly extends out and becomes bound up in the subject's pursuit of objects.

 So at first the energy was inward and then it's externalized to obtain objects.
 This process is normal development.

-Freud originally described the essence of neurosis as an interruption in the smooth transition from subject bound to object bound libido.
+Sartinova continues, Freud originally described the essence of neurosis as an interruption in the smooth transition from subject bound to object bound libido.

+The childhood libido reaches out, fascinated by the objects of its desire.
 But being as yet insufficiently adapted to succeed, it fails to attain its goal.

 To compensate for this failure and adaptation and for the consequent lack of gratification, an alternate, easier form of gratification is sought, one with which the ego is already familiar.